jangroth/aws-certification-notes/solutions-architect-professional.md

 * Calculated health checks
   * Create separate individual health checks
   * Specify how many of the health checks need to pass to make the parent pass
-* Health Checks can trigger CW Alarms
+* Health Checks can trigger CloudWatch Alarms

 <a name="5_9_3_3"></a>
 #### [↖](#5_9)[↑](#5_9_3_2)[↓](#5_9_4) Private Hosted Zones